ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 ### Database

-The database section tracks various metrics related to data storage and i/o in the levelDB and ancients databases.
+The database section tracks various metrics related to data storage and i/o in the LevelDB and ancients databases.

 #### Data rate

-measures the rate that data is written to, or read from, the levelDB and ancients databases.
+measures the rate that data is written to, or read from, the LevelDB and ancients databases.
 Includes:

-- **leveldb read**: Rate that data is read to the fast-access levelDB database that stores recent data.
+- **leveldb read**: Rate that data is read to the fast-access LevelDB database that stores recent data.
-- **leveldb write**: Rate that data is written to the fast-access levelDB database that stores recent data.
+- **leveldb write**: Rate that data is written to the fast-access LevelDB database that stores recent data.
 - **ancient read**: Rate that data is read from the freezer (the database storing older data).
 - **ancient write**: Rate that data is written to the freezer (the database storing older data)
-- **compaction read**: Rate that data is written to the levelDb database while it is being compacted (i.e. free space is reclaimed by deleting uneccessary data)
+- **compaction read**: Rate that data is written to the LevelDB database while it is being compacted (i.e. free space is reclaimed by deleting uneccessary data)
-- **compaction write**: Rate that data is read from to the levelDB database while it is being compacted (i.e. free space is reclaimed by deleting uneccessary data)
+- **compaction write**: Rate that data is read from to the LevelDB database while it is being compacted (i.e. free space is reclaimed by deleting uneccessary data)

 #### Session totals

-Instead of the _rate_ that data is read from, and written to, the levelDB and ancients databases (as per `Data rate`), this panel tracks the total amount of data read and written across the entire time Geth is running.
+Instead of the _rate_ that data is read from, and written to, the LevelDB and ancients databases (as per `Data rate`), this panel tracks the total amount of data read and written across the entire time Geth is running.

 #### Persistent size

-This panel shows the amount of data, in GB, in the levelDB and ancients databases.
+This panel shows the amount of data, in GB, in the LevelDB and ancients databases.

 #### Compaction time, delay and count

-These panels show the amount of time spent compacting the levelDB database, duration write operations to the database are delayed due to compaction and the count of various types of compaction executions.
+These panels show the amount of time spent compacting the LevelDB database, duration write operations to the database are delayed due to compaction and the count of various types of compaction executions.

 <Note>
 The current default Geth Grafana dashboard includes panels for light nodes.
 Light nodes are not currently functional since Ethereum moved to proof-of-stake.